lillyflow/Mods/README.md

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]

-A basic instance history mod
+Tracks and shows a history of the instances you've been to.

 It has an optinal dependency for UIX when opening the instance history menu.
 This means you can run with or without it.
-It is highly recommnded to use UIX because it's just easier, although there are preferences to change the position of the regular button if you don't like UIX.
+It is highly recommended to use UIX because it's just easier.
+Although there are preferences to change the position of the regular button if you don't like UIX.

 ## PlayerList

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]

-Adds a player list to the ShortcutMenu
+Adds a player list to the QuickMenu.

 Each entry to the player list is a button that will open the user in the QuickMenu on click.
-The player's name will be colored to the rank they are (OGTrustRanks compatible!), each entry also has the player's ping, fps, platform, avatar performance, distance from you, and number of owned objects.
+The player's name will be colored to the rank they are (OGTrustRanks compatible!).
+Each entry also has the player's ping, fps, platform, avatar performance, distance from you, and number of owned objects.
 Note that the number of owned objects will be inaccurate in instances where you're alone and also when you first join an instance.
 You may also toggle each of these on and off.
 So, if you don't like how the avatar performance takes up space, you can turn it off.

-Note: distance from you will be disabled in worlds that do not allow risky functions.
+Note: distance from you will not be disabled in worlds that do not allow risky functions.

 There is also a list of info about the game and world you are in.
 It lists: